Art Studio & Gallery: Upper Room, St. John’s Anglican Church, Woolston.

+Gaylene has been creating works using words or images, moving or meditative, ever since she won the coveted Southland Young Contemporary of the Year Award in 1988.
 Since then Gaylene has been nominated for awards in film design and film editing.
 She has had her short films screened internationally in film festivals from Sydney to Berlin to Alaska.
-Her recent feature film, on the nature of our precious rivers, screened nationally to large audiences with wide reviews, including a guest appearance on RNZ National Radio.
-She has completed painting commissions for international and local patrons.
+Her recent feature film, on the nature of our precious rivers, “Seven Rivers Walking’ screened nationally to large audiences with wide reviews.
+She has completed painting commissions for international and local patrons, and has exhibited in Christchurch and Nelson, New Zealand.

 2018 Inangahua Gold Launch – Sacred Heart Addington Church Hall